sanacommerce/DeveloperPortal/DeveloperPortal/adk/ordersmap.md

 In the `behavior` subdirectory create a new file called `queries.js`.
 Where we will place the query we need for getting a list of placed orders.

-> [!NOTE] Export the query below as a constant string named ordersQuery.
-Using template literals (``) you can keep the new lines in the string.
+Export the query below as a constant string named `ordersQuery`, similarly to how it is done in the [GraphQL intoduction article](../graph-apis/intro.md#ExportingQueries)

 ```graphql
 query OrdersQuery(){